Mayachitra-Inc/MaleX/README.md

 ## Comparing Malware Visualization Methods

 Previous research has shown that malware variants belonging to the same family exhibit visual similarity in the byteplot images.
-These are based on visualization of malware binaries in the spatial domain by converting bytes to pixels.
+These are based on the visualization of malware binaries in the spatial domain by converting bytes to pixels.
 The frequency domain-based visualization is another such "orthogonal" depiction of malware binary that is shown (in our paper, [Malware Detection Using Frequency Domain-Based Image Visualization and Deep Learning](https://arxiv.org/abs/2101.10578)) to aid computer vision algorithms to detect malware.
 The comparison of the byteplot and "bigram-dct" representations is shown in the figure below.

 ![Byteplot vs Bigram-DCT](figs/comparison.png "Byteplot vs. Bigram-dct")

 ## Download Policy

 We are not responsible, or liable to you or any third party, for the content or accuracy of any materials provided by us.
-The release of data is conditioned on accepting the following terms to avoid the dataset being misused.
+Data release is conditioned on accepting the following terms to avoid the dataset being misused.

-- If you are a student (or postdoc) in academia, please ask your advisor (or host) to fill out the [form](https://mayachitra.com/#contact-us) with subject that starts with [MaleX Request].
-If you are a faculty member, please provide university's email account in the form.
+- If you are a student (or postdoc) in academia, please ask your advisor (or host) to fill out the [form](https://mayachitra.com/#contact-us) with a subject that starts with [MaleX Request].
+If you are a faculty member, please provide the university's email account in the form.
 In your message, please include your name, affiliation, and homepage.
-The information is needed for verification purpose.
+The information is needed for verification purposes.
-- If you are in research (industrial) labs, please fill out the [form](https://mayachitra.com/#contact-us) by providing your company's email account with subject that starts with [MaleX Request].
+- If you are in research (industrial) labs, please fill out the [form](https://mayachitra.com/#contact-us) by providing your company's email account with a subject that starts with [MaleX Request].
 In the message, please briefly introduce yourself (e.g., name and title) and your company.
-In the form, please attach a justification letter (in PDF format) in official letterhead.
-The justification letter needs to acknowledge the "MaleX Malware Dataset" from Mayachitra, Inc. and state clearly the reasons why the dataset is being requested.
+In the form, please attach a justification letter (in PDF format) on official letterhead.
+The justification letter needs to acknowledge the "MaleX Malware Dataset" from Mayachitra, Inc., and state the reasons why the dataset is being requested.

-Please note that, your request will be ignored if you are unable to follow these conditions.
+Just so you know, your request will be ignored if you are unable to follow these conditions.
 Also, while filling out the form, please make sure that the **message's character length is between 20 and 1000**, and/or the **PDF attachment is less than 2MB**.

 ```diff
 + IMAGES AND/OR FEATURES CAN BE REQUESTED FOR DOWNLOAD